-The 20 Popular Gluten-Free Granolas—Ranked
+15 Popular Gluten-Free Granolas—Ranked

-If you love granola in the morning, but are keeping gluten-free, your alarm should be going off—and not just your 8 a.m. iPhone one.
+If you love granola in the morning, but are keeping a gluten-free lifestyle, then your alarm should be going off—and not just your 8 a.m. iPhone one.
 That’s because granola is traditionally one of the unhealthiest “health” foods on the planet, with clusters of oats or grains welded together by unhealthy added sugars and fattening oils.
 In fact, some brands have as much sugar as three Krispy Kreme doughnuts!
 Secondly, most granolas are not naturally gluten-free because rolled oats (the foundation of granola) are likely to have been contaminated in the oat-cutting process, unless it was done in a GF-certified facility.

 How We Ranked Them

 First, forget calories and fat for a hot second—after all, one is energy, and the other keeps you full—and focus instead on something a bit more concerning: Added sugars.
 Your ideal bowl of granola has less than 7 grams of sugar per serving—and many of the following do.
 We also took into account the quality of the ingredients.

 The list begins with the brands that have either questionable ingredients and/or high sugar content and then whittles down to ones with the least of the two.
 Choose from those, and you’re golden!
 And if you love granola, then you’re probably an oats fan, too—in which case, don’t miss out on these 48 best overnight oats recipes!

 Ingredients: Whole grain rolled oats, cane sugar, brown rice, canola oil, honey, molasses, oat syrup solids, salt, vanilla extract (vanilla bean extractives, alcohol, water), mixed tocopherols (antioxidants).